jorgeacruz/type-letter/README.md

-# type-letter
-Typer Letter HTML / CSS / JAVASCRIPT
+# Just Typer Letter Animation
+### U can use this simple code to add your project html and anywhere.

+- Index.hml
+- style.css

+# Enjoy!